Lednerb/bilberry-hugo-theme/README.md

 ### Video
-The following video hosting providers are supported: `YouTube`, `Vimeo`, and `Prezi`.
+The following video hosting providers are supported: [YouTube](https://www.youtube.com/), [Vimeo](https://vimeo.com/), and [Prezi](https://prezi.com/).
 Videos in the `MP4` format, either stored externally or within the site's `static` folder, are also supported.
 There are two options to display video embeds.

 The first option is to use a post of the `video` type.
 Use the following command to create your video post:
 ```bash